mattany/panopto-link-generator/readme.txt

 author: mattan yeroushalmi

-1.navigate in your browser to the lecture on panopto 2.copy the link from the URL bar
+0.put both files in the same folder (py and bat) 1.navigate in your browser to the lecture on panopto 2.copy the link from the URL bar
 3.open lg.bat